“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 “That’s what happens when you move to the suburbs.
 You have to commute.”

-“Well, you’d think the hierarchy would have a little consideration,” said Matlock.
-“Like, they should start zone conference at noon.”
+“You’d think the hierarchy would have a little more consideration,” said Matlock.
+“Like, start zone conference at noon.”

 “Good idea.
 A pass-off luncheon.
 Why don’t you mention it in your next letter to the president?”

 “Who’s on shower!?” barked Gordon, peeling himself off his futon.
-He was always his D.L.-ish best before breakfast.
+He was his gruff, D.L.-ish best first thing in the morning.

-“That’s me.
-I think.”
+“That’s me.”
 Matlock stumbled off to start up the water heater.

 “Breakfast?”